inbo/multimput/README.md

 When `INLA` is installed, we can install `multimput` with `devtools::install_github("INBO-BMK/multimput", build_vignettes = TRUE)`.
 To view the vignette use `vignette("Impute", package = "multimput")`

+A docker image with all the required dependencies is available from <https://hub.docker.com/r/inbobmk/multimput/>.
+Use `docker pull inbobmk/multimput` to get it.

 Very short intro to multiple imputation
 =======================================